Coronavirus in Germany

 If you suspect that you are infected with coronavirus, please do not go directly to the doctor (unless it is a life-threatening emergency).
 Instead, please call your general practitioner, the nationwide hotline for medical emergency service 116 117, your local hospital, or local health authorities first.
 Based on a consultation and the severity of your case, these employees will recommend where to get tested.
 Get help deciding the appropriate measures to take by using our app, CovApp, which was developed in cooperation with the Charité in Berlin.

 The free online test was developed in cooperation with Charité – Universitätsmedizin Berlin.
 It was designed to help you decide the appropriate measures to take if you’re showing symptoms of coronavirus.
 This makes it easier for you to assess the need to visit an examination center for further tests (e.g. throat swab).
 It does not replace potentially necessary medical treatment.
 Click here to take the online test.

 According to current information, coronavirus exclusively infects the respiratory tract.
 Therefore, the pathogen can be detected by swabbing the mouth and throat.
 Even the smallest amount of genetic material from the virus is sufficient for detection.
 Depending on the test, results are available within 1-3 days.
 If the virus is detected, you and the responsible health authorities will be notified automatically.
 They will contact you to discuss how to proceed.
 Hospitalization may be necessary beforehand if symptoms are severe.

 If there is reason to suspect a coronavirus infection, your doctor will prescribe a test for coronavirus.
 In this case, your health insurance (or the department of health) will cover the cost for the test.
 If you request a test on your own without a doctor’s prescription, you are responsible for any costs, regardless of the test’s results.
-Taking the online coronavirus test with the CovApp is free.
+Taking the online test with CovApp is free.